Learn how to create an old-fashioned homemaking routine that works for the modern world.

 Keep life flexible

-And here is the important part:
+And here is the crucial part:

 Some days I don’t do any of the weekly tasks.
-Someone is sick, or we are visiting friends, or the weather is terrible and we want to to go the craft store, or the weather is beautiful and we want to be outside all day.
-Or a shipment of berry bushes has arrived and we need to plant them, or an out of town guest is here.
+Someone is sick, or we are visiting friends, or the weather is terrible, and we want to go to the craft store, or the weather is beautiful, and we want to be outside all day.
+Or a shipment of berry bushes has arrived and we need to plant them, or an out-of-town guest is here.
 Or maybe we just don’t feel like it.

-When this happens, there is no need to cry, or lose sleep.
-That was the point of all it…to get ahead of the housekeeping.
-Now when life happens nothing goes awry.
-I just get right back into it next week, and eat one of those meals tucked away in the freezer.
-No catching up later in the week allowed.
+When this happens, there is no need to cry or lose sleep.
+That was the point of it…to get ahead of the housekeeping.
+Now when life happens, nothing goes awry.
+I just get right back into it next week and eat one of those meals tucked away in the freezer.
+No catching up later in the week is allowed.
 Cleaning day will come along again.

 If it makes your life harder, something is wrong

 I can promise you, from experience, that doing the overworked martyr act will get you no sympathy and is not attractive.
 A routine should help your life feel easier and your household run more smoothly.
-That way you have time to relax and still feel like you are being productive and getting things done.
+That way, you have time to relax and still feel like you are being productive and getting things done.

 I hope this helps you in some way!